harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure.md

 <accordion color="green">
     <summary>Use cases</summary>

-- Azure instance stop determines the resilience of an application to unexpected power off of the Azure instances.
+- Determines the resilience of an application to unexpected power off of the Azure instances.
-- It determines how the application handles the requests and how quickly it recovers from such failures.
+- Determines how the application handles the requests and how quickly it recovers from such failures.

 </accordion>